Please note: Camps are one-week studio experiences with limited seats. Missed days can’t be made up, and registrations are final.

 -

-Campers have access to our extensive studio library; more than 1,000 books on fashion history, design, sewing, patternmaking, and draping—plus textiles, illustration, color, art and design theory resources.
+Campers have access to our extensive studio library; books on fashion history, design, sewing, patternmaking, and draping—plus textiles, illustration, color, art and design theory resources.
 We also rotate visual references and materials for inspiration and research.

 -